Frequently Asked Questions

 That depends on your experience.
 Head over to the membership page and review the cruise boat requirement document posted there.

-Yes and no. For insurance/liability purposes, only “members” can sail on our boats.
+Day Memberships are available for that purpose.
+Because of insurance/liability, only members can sail on our boats.
 However, one-day memberships can be purchased and used by individuals who are sailing with full members for the day.
+Two day memberships may be purchased for an individual in a year, and those may be credited towards full memberships.
 We also allow exceptions for special community days, such as our spring open house events.